-Aesthetx also incorporates one of the latest innovations in regenerative medicine into its rhinoplasty procedures: PRP, also known as Platelet Rich Plasma.
+Aesthetx is located in the heart of Silicon Valley in San Jose, a community known for fostering the innovative and the cutting edge.
+We share that same spirit for innovation, and our surgeons always strive to offer techniques and methods that improve on the safety and effectiveness of traditional methods.
+That’s why we incorporate one of the latest innovations in regenerative medicine into our rhinoplasty procedures: PRP, also known as Platelet Rich Plasma.
 PRP is a type of serum extracted from the patient’s own blood that contains a concentration of platelets, a component of the blood that’s essential for wound healing and damage repair.
 Aesthetx uses PRP as a sort of organic adhesive that encourages healing and fast recovery.

 PRP is all-natural; it’s created by extracting a small sample of blood from the patient and processing it to create a concentrated solution of platelets.
 For processing, Aesthetx uses the Harvest® Platelet Concentration System, which thanks to its immaculately sterile techniques and method of infection prevention, was awarded Certificate of Sterility by the Harvard Immune Diseases Institute.
+Thanks to PRP, our patients experience less swelling and bruising during their recovery.
 The combination of PRP and cutting-edge techniques have led to significantly reduced recovery times and a far more comfortable procedure.

 What was once a 6-week recovery has been shortened to about a week.
 Our rhinoplasty only takes about a week for initial recovery and cast removal.
 Afterwards, our patients can return to work or school with some possible taping for an additional week.
 After 6 weeks, around 80% of the swelling should subside, and after one year all the swelling should disappear.

 Aesthetx is renowned for extremely informative and in-depth consultations.
-To schedule your private consultation for a breast reduction or to learn more about the procedures, contact Aesthetx by visiting HERE or calling (408) 559-7177.
+To schedule your private consultation in our office in the San Jose area for rhinoplasty or to learn more about the procedures, contact Aesthetx by visiting HERE or calling (408) 559-7177.